cuthbertLab/emmsap/README.md

 New Methodologies and Source Identifications," All Souls Oxford Medieval Symposium, 5 December 2024.

+## Setup

+Setup a Django database as with other Django systems.

+Make the initial migration and migrate

+Create a "country" entry of id 1 Unspecified

+Create a "composer" entry of id 1 Unspecified in Country 1

 ## Usage

 Still complex.
-Set up a Django database etc. then to index files in xmldata run:
+To index files in xmldata run:

 ```bash
 python manage.py updateDB